Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 The horror's vital statistics match your own.
 Its melee basic attacks deal 2d8 + Presence + Prowess physical damage, and it gains the effects of the _[grasping strikes](https://tools.fontsofpower.com/affixes/5f1791d257ef5b001712e332)_, _[grasping appendages](https://tools.fontsofpower.com/affixes/5f1757f3a4547a00170586a2)_, _[effervescent grasp (eldritch)](https://tools.fontsofpower.com/affixes/5f19b47e3145950017c9b228)_, and _[reforming](https://tools.fontsofpower.com/affixes/5f02637a2ca9600017163c4b)_ affixes.

 It has access to the Shatter Minds power.
-As a minor action at the cost of 1 essence, the horror makes a Focus attack against all creatures within a 6 tile radius, dealing 1d8 + Presence eldritch damage and applying one stack of crazed to all those that it hits.
+As a minor action at the cost of 1 essence, the horror makes a special attack against Focus against all creatures within a 6 tile radius, dealing 1d8 + Presence eldritch damage and applying one stack of crazed to all those that it hits.

 At the beginning of each of this creature’s turns, you may make a difficulty 20 Focus (Guidance) skill check to attempt to control it.
 If you succeed, it acts as you choose for that turn.
 Success or failure, you immediately suffer one level of exhaustion.
 If you fail (or choose not to control the horror):